Smashing Magazine

 Prof. Fons Matthias Hickmann: Like almost everybody I speak to about inspiration, I feel overwhelmed by the amount of information we process every day from the Web.
 A few websites are clever and thoughtful, giving insight into the creation and process of design, rather than just showing random pictures.
 Where do I get my inspiration from?
 From every form of culture.
 And from daily life.
 The Web now plays a part in both.

 Mike John Otto: I get my inspiration from a mixture of influences: Hamburg and Berlin’s night scenes, youth culture and their dress and music codes, travelling, music magazines and my daily work with colleagues and students from my class.
-Of course, I check out design websites such as The FWA, High Floater and Digital Arts, as well as magazines such as PAGE and IdN, but I don’t get inspired by checking out other design work.
+Of course, I check out design websites such as The FWA, Digital Arts, as well as magazines such as PAGE and IdN, but I don’t get inspired by checking out other design work.
 True inspiration comes from fields such as music, theatre and story-telling.
 Sometimes new ideas are born of these influences, and sometimes one kind of recycles all of this stuff and creates something new from it.

 Dirk Ollmann: Before you design, you need an idea.
 I think this is the most difficult thing.
 A lot of designers use the Internet to try to come up with a unique idea, but that’s the last place to find it.
 I try to keep my eyes open for things that happen in real life… keep my eyes open and record.
 After a while, you have a database of ideas waiting for implementation.
 Stop working, get inspired!
 Ideas will come by doing something completely different.
 Try something!
 I use to pet my cat, kite-surf, play bass, etc. Nevertheless, there are some websites I check regularly: Behance for random searching (those are some cool guys from Eastern Europe); for style, The Cool Hunter is one of my favourite websites; and The FWA for state-of-the-art Flash design.